refena/refena/refena/doc/initialization.md

 All providers are initialized synchronously.

-If one of your providers needs to do some asynchronous work, you will need to override them at startup.
+If one of your providers needs to do some asynchronous work, you will need to override it at startup.

 ```dart
 final persistenceProvider = Provider<PersistenceService>((ref) => throw 'Not initialized');